-A student with more than one Incomplete or Failure or 'W' in a given semester may be referred to the Student Standing Committee and may be placed on academic probation.
+A student with more than one 'I' or 'F' or Withdrawn 'W' in a given semester will be referred to the Student Standing Committee and will be placed on academic probation.
+Students may not have any more than two (2) incompletes at any one time.
+If a student has two (2) incompletes in process, he or she will not be able to register for the next semester or term.

-A grade of 'F' or 'PI' or 'W' remains permanently on the record.
-The 'F' and 'PI' are calculated in the grade point average as 0.00.
+A grade of 'F' or 'W' remains permanently on the record.
+The 'F' is calculated in the grade point average as 0.00.
 A grade of 'W' is not calculated in the grade point average.
-If the student takes the same course again, or another course to substitute for it, the original 'F' or 'PI' or 'W' remains and the new grade is recorded.
+If the student takes the same course again, or another course to substitute for it, the original 'F' or 'W' remains and the new grade is recorded.
+If a student accumulates three or more Incompletes or Fs, they will be referred to the Student Standing Committee for administrative withdrawal.